erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 return    str       while
 ```
 ##### Code format
 Code consist of lines of plain text.
 Lines contain statements but can also be empty.
-Statements do not span lines but are terminated by the newline character.
+Statements do not span lines but are terminated by a newline character.
 Indentation is used to group statements in blocks for control structures (if-else, do-while, while-do, for-in).
 For example
 ```
 int a
 while a != 10